Tag Archives: Prayer

 Prayer:

-Do you trust Jesus enough with your life?
-You should, Jesus died on the cross for you and me.
-He loves us and wants to help us.
+If you do not know Him personally.
+I encourage you not to pass up the precious gift of His love and eternal life.
+We truly are living in the end days, a d the only road to Heavwn is through Jesus Christ.
+Jesus died on the cross for you and me.
+Jesus loves us and wants to help us through the storms.
 If you have not asked Jesus to be your Lord and Savior please click here 4 Simple Steps to Jesus

 Rob Lavallee